jakenguyen0118/mongoose-lab/README.md

 # YUM!

 We will be writing a node application to practice using Mongoose.
-Your task: create an app that tracks and stores Restaurants and Menu Items.
+Your task: create an app that tracks and stores Restaurants and their menu items.

 We will be providing you seed data, and part of the assignment is determining the best way to write the models.
 Often in the real world we engineers have